Skip to main content

 • What is the central story’s question?

-• Who is the viewpoint?
+• Who is the viewpoint character?

 • Where does the story take place?